-Teachers and support staff began receiving G Suite for Education training from the District's new IT team so they could effectively incorporate technology in the classroom and help students become digital learners.
-(G Suite for Education is a collection of web-based applications formerly known as "Google Apps for Education.")
+Teachers and support staff began receiving training in G Suite for Education (now known as "Google Workspace for Education Fundamentals") from the District's new IT team so they could effectively incorporate technology in the classroom and help students become digital learners.

 In addition to teacher training, improvements to technology infrastructure and bandwidth continue to be made.

 A District Technology Committee, established in the fall of 2016, helps determine curriculum needs related to technology, digital citizenship, cyberbullying, student professional development, and parent and community outreach.